Overview

 - Set the details as needed

-and press Enter - Type password that you created earlier and press Enter
+- Type password that you created earlier and press Enter

 - In Termius you can connect to the VM using Quick Connect feature, so you don’t need to type the IP address and password every time you want to connect to the VM.